About Sardax Art

 Are you ever lost for ideas?

 For my own personal fantasies, no. I have an envelope bursting to the seams with at least a hundred ideas in different stages of development, all waiting for their turn to come to the drawing board.
 Some will coalesce into others, some will just die off and the lucky few will be there at just the right moment when I need them.
-Finding a subject for updates on sardax.com once a week is not the problem..welding them into something attractive is something else.
+Finding a subject for updates on sardax.com is not the problem..welding them into something attractive is something else.

 Do you work from models, photos or from imagination?

 All three.
 There are advantages and drawbacks to each, though.
 With models you have to have the patience and tact to get them to pose in just the right way, and the more dominant they are naturally, the more difficult it is for them to do what I want but then,you do a much more authentic end-product .Often though it is just not worth the hassle to get a pose done and I fall back on drawing from imagination.
-This is surprisingly easy once you know all your anatomy and have been drawing as many years as I have, but you have to be careful that you don't just keep repeating a cliched face or expression,etc. I find in the end photos and videos taken from models give me the veracity that imagination lacks, but rather than tracing them, I prefer to study them and translate them into just the pose I want.
+This is surprisingly easy once you know all your anatomy and have been drawing as many years as I have, but you have to be careful that you don't just keep repeating a cliched face or expression, etc. I find in the end photos and videos taken from models give me the veracity that imagination lacks, but rather than tracing them, I prefer to study them and translate them into just the pose I want.
 From experience I know that tracing photos results in a stiff and lifeless drawing.In that connection I prefer to look at the work of amateurs drawing from their heads rather than careful tracings of photographs.

 Can I see your work in books?

-Yes ! - there is now a book published by The Erotic Print Society, besides other books featured on that page.Regrettably now fully sold out and as yet out of print.
+There was a book published by The Erotic Print Society, besides other books featured on that page.
+Regrettably now fully sold out and for now out of print.
+The publisher closed recently too.

 Back to Free area